Connect to your GitHub repository

 Selecting the cog icon will present the user with the login screen for GitHub.
 Users will need to authenticate and give permission for DubBot to access the GitHub account.

 Once this has been completed, the user will need to select which GitHub repository tasks will be pushed to in the DubBot interface.
 Using the Repository to create issues in dropdown field, select the appropriate GitHub repository.

 Once the appropriate repository is selected, click the Close button.
 The GitHub Connector can now push Task information to the GitHub repository and Resolve those corresponding GitHub issues.

 Push to GitHub will create an issue in the configured repository of your GitHub account.
 Users who have chosen to connect their GitHub repository to DubBot will be able to select the Push to GitHub button within the task panel.

 If you are within the Tasks DubBot interface, Tasks will now have a Push to GitHub button.

 Once the Task has been pushed to DubBot, there should now be a button to View on GitHub.

-Within the Page Preview, the Task panel will allow users to Push to GitHub via a check box labeled, Push to GitHub, which should be selected prior to hitting the Task Submit button.
+Within the Page Preview, the Task panel will allow users to Push to GitHub via a check box labeled, Push to GitHub, which should be selected before hitting the Task Submit button.